-• Observers may only be present under the following conditions: No more than two (2) per session with ten (10) students Introduced to students prior to start of simulation experience with role and expectations If as part of a tour, may only observe for a brief time from the control room, and not participate in debriefing segment with students.
+• Observers may only be present under the following conditions: No more than two (2) per session with ten (10) students Introduced to students prior to start of simulation experience with role and expectations

+If as part of a tour, may only observe for a brief time from the control room, and not participate in debriefing segment with students.

-Confidentiality: Failure to maintain confidentiality may impair the effectiveness of Simulation-based training.
+• Confidentiality: Failure to maintain confidentiality may impair the effectiveness of Simulation-based training.
 Consequently the following levels of confidentiality are strictly observed and enforced for all educators, students, staff and observers: Must sign a confidentiality agreement form prior to participation in any simulation session.
 Must retain strict confidentiality regarding any specific scenario details and/or experiences in real time or on media.
+May discuss only in very general term the personal technical

 May discuss only in very general term the personal technical and behavioral skills acquired during simulation training.

-• Remediation: If there is concern that the student may pose a hazard to self, patients, personnel, or organizational safety the faculty and student would participate in Required Remediation.
+- Remediation: If there is concern that the student may pose a hazard to self, patients, personnel, or organizational safety the faculty and student would participate in Required Remediation.

+Participation Rules:

-• Participation Rules: Cellphones only to be used as a reference for medical apps as needed
+- Cellphones only to be used as a reference for medical apps as needed

-Professional dress code
+- Professional dress code

-Maintain a clean, organized environment
+- Maintain a clean, organized environment

-Treat the simulation environment as real
+- Treat the simulation environment as real

-Participate in "hands on" orientation
+- Participate in "hands on" orientation

-Maintain strict confidentiality agreement
+- Maintain strict confidentiality agreement

-Maintain professionalism
+- Maintain professionalism

-Laugh and enjoy but not at the expense of others
+- Laugh and enjoy but not at the expense of others

-Leave all personal items at the door
+- Leave all personal items at the door

-Role model positive attitude and behaviors
+- Role model positive attitude and behaviors

-Be open to peer review • Be open to new experiences

-Be open to role flexibility • Expect to make mistakes and learn thru them
+- Be open to peer review Be open to new experiences Be open to role flexibility • Expect to make mistakes and learn thru them

-Engage and participate or you will be asked to leave • Accountable for all previous knowledge, skills, behaviors Any participant who refuses to sign the confidentiality agreement will be dismissed prior to any simulation.
+Engage and participate or you will be asked to leave • Accountable for all previous knowledge, skills, behaviors

+Any participant who refuses to sign the confidentiality agreement will be dismissed prior to any simulation.
 Report of such dismissal will be forwarded to the Assistant Dean and Professional Standards Committee.
 Students in violation shall be subject to student policies up to and including dismissal from the graduate nursing program.
 All participants will be held accountable to the ground rules.
 Violation of the ground rules is cause for dismissal from the experience.
 Report of such dismissal will be forwarded to the Assistant Dean and Professional Practice Committee.